Laci1953/Software-for-Z80ALL-retro-computer/startrek/readme.txt

 A very effective random number generator is used; the "seed" is computed by summing all the characters from the screen!

 All the st.* files must be present on the current disk, containing the executable

+The st.txt file contains a short user manual.